nicojmn/master-thesis/meeting-slides/poster-notes.md

 - Disaggregation -> solve the problem in context
 - sNIC to NVMe -> interesting field which is not yet studied as much as GPU / memory
+- Draw a chart illustrating disaggregation for NVMe via sNIC

 ## Objectives